Perth solar panel installation: what size system do you need?

 This means a system that covers your daytime usage with minimal excess export has the fastest payback.
 Over-sizing leads to more exports at lower value.

-For most Perth households, the optimal system size covers your daytime baseload plus a buffer for cloudy days and winter.
+For most Perth households, the right system size covers your daytime baseload plus a buffer for cloudy days and winter.
 For a typical family:

 - Daytime baseload: 3–5 kWh (10am–3pm, weekday)